 - FOCAL International accepts no responsibility for non-receipt of any electronic submission or supporting visual material, however, we will be contacting each submitter to verify when their submission is complete.

-- FOCAL International will endeavour to protect any supporting visual material such as digital files or DVD's once in its possession, but it accepts no responsibility for any loss or damage, and it will NOT return any such material to the sender except under exceptional circumstances, or where the submitter is willing to pay for return delivery.
+- FOCAL International will endeavour to protect any supporting visual material such as digital files or Hard Drive's once in its possession, but it accepts no responsibility for any loss or damage, and it will NOT return any such material to the sender except under exceptional circumstances, or where the submitter is willing to pay for return delivery.

 - Shortlisted nominees may be asked for permission to show the programmes shortlisted non-theatrically following the Awards presentation.

 - The submitter accepts that their contact details will be stored on a FOCAL International database for use by FOCAL International only.

 - Participation in the FOCAL International Awards implies full acceptance of the Guidelines to the competition.

 There is No Charge for the following categories and no need to send any moving images except for the Researcher Award, which does require supporting visual material.

 - The Jane Mercer Footage Researcher of the Year Award.
 The recipient(s) is NOT restricted to FOCAL International members.
 Anyone can nominate a suitable candidate, or the Jury may nominate individuals during the course of the Jury process.
 A Jury, whose decision will be final, will choose the recipient.

 - For the Award for Footage Company of the Year anyone can nominate a company which must be a fully paid up company member of FOCAL International.

 - The Award for Footage Person of the Year.
 Anyone, except the person concerned, can nominate an employee of a company that must be a fully paid up member of FOCAL International.